ranmaru22/divibot/README.md

 ## License

 DiviBot is licensed under the GPL v3.0 or later.
-See LICENSE file for details.
+See the LICENSE file for details.